 When we put the expectations for demand together with the expectations for supply, we see a growing gap between the two as more new reactors increase the demand for uranium, while at the same time secondary supplies diminish and primary producers experience economic challenges that will make it difficult to bring on new production.
-These long-term fundamentals are the drivers behind Cameco’s strategy for growth over the coming years.
-We want to prepare now so we can be ready when the market signals the need for more new production.
+These long-term fundamentals are the drivers behind Cameco's strategy over the coming years.

 Near- to Mid-term Uncertainty

-While the fundamentals of the market remain strong over the long term, the near- to medium-term outlook for the growth of nuclear power has been complicated by the decisions of some countries to move away from nuclear over time and the lack of clarity around the future of Japan’s nuclear fleet.
+While the fundamentals of the market remain strong over the long term, the near- to medium-term outlook for the growth of nuclear power has been complicated by the decisions of some countries to move away from nuclear over time and the slow return to operations of Japan's nuclear fleet.
 This has reduced the demand outlook over the next few years from what was previously expected.
-At the same time, utilities’ needs have been well covered in the near term, so there has not been pressure to contract for new material.
+At the same time, utilities' needs have been well covered in the near term, so there has not been pressure to contract for new material.
 These are the issues that need to be addressed before we start to see significant positive movement in the market.